yonas-fsaha/order-summary-component/README.md

 ## Building your project

-Feel free to use any workflow that you feel comfortable with.
+Feel free to use any workflow
 ## Deploying your project